 And in case you’re wondering, my store did get approved:

 Now that the store is “open”, it’s time to optimize your content and images, so they shine on Facebook and appear when users search for them.
 Facebook gives some useful product listing optimization guidelines here.

 And like I said in the beginning, the more engagement you build on your page, the more sales you’ll get.
 Read these effective Facebook marketing tips to get a head start.

-So that’s about it to starting a Facebook shop with Shopify.
+So that’s about it to start a Facebook shop with Shopify.

 While Shopify’s Lite plan is a good and affordable way to break into online selling, I won’t recommend it as your ultimate online selling platform.

-It’s ideal when starting out — but eventually — you should start a proper online store with a solution like Shopify … and use your Shopify Facebook shop as an added sales channel, and not as your primary store.
+It’s ideal when starting out — but eventually — you should start a proper online store with a solution like Shopify (see Shopify review)… and use your Shopify Facebook shop as an added sales channel, and not as your primary store.
 (By the way, all Shopify plans include the Facebook sales channel, so you won’t need to purchase an addon or anything.)